fernand3z/update-script/README.md

 ### Step 2: Run the Installation Script
 The installation script automatically detects your shell and installs the corresponding script:

+i.
+Run the command to make `install.sh` executable.
 ```bash
 chmod +x install.sh
 ```
-Run the command to make `install.sh` executable.
+ii.
+Run the command to install
 ```bash
 ./install.sh
 ```